ORION CENTER Scholarships and Awards

 - A detailed description of the proposed research project, outlining its method and goals, along with potential publications connected with it.

-- 10–15 pages from your doctoral dissertation or another scholarly publication that represents your work.
+- 10-15 pages from your doctoral dissertation, master’s thesis, or other scholarly publication that represents your work.

 - Curriculum vitae.